merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 This is a logical conclusion when you strictly construe these rules;
 especially in a corporate situation.

 One interesting tactic has the security detail request that a TSCM countermeasures sweep be performed.
-They may request the sweep to satisfy a boss or to make the executives feel that the room is more secure after the sweep so they will have a confidential converation.
+They may request the sweep to satisfy a boss or to make the executives feel that the room is more secure after the sweep so they will have a confidential conversation.
 However, one or more of the security detail may be the actual perpetrator and either deactivate or remove the clandestine devices before the search, and reactivate or replace the device afterwards.
 What makes this tactic more powerful is the target will trust the agent for ordering the sweep.
-This also makes the agent's cover appear more legitimate becuase he ordered the sweep.
+This also makes the agent's cover appear more legitimate because he ordered the sweep.
 One should consider Moscow Rules 10 & 11 to accept that "guards" and "security" should not never be given full trust.